Trinity Medical Centre

-In response to feedback, as well as with the forthcoming merger with Hove Park Villas, we have worked hard to develop a new appointment system that we hope will work well for all our patients.
+In response to feedback, and with the recent merger with Hove Park Villas, we have worked hard to develop a new appointment system that we hope will work well for all our patients.

-The system will change from 17th September, for which all the staff has been appropriately trained.
+The system changed from 17th September, for which all the staff has been appropriately trained.

 Despite the well documented pressures within the NHS and General Practice, we remain committed to providing you with the best possible service in order to focus care on those with complex medical needs, whilst still being able to provide an unified same day service that can provide care for those with new and acute problems.